moment/luxon/contributing.md

 ## Building and testing

 Building and testing is done through npm scripts.
 The tests run in Node and require Node 8+ with full-icu support.
 This is because some of the features available in Luxon (like internationalization and time zones) need that stuff and we test it all.
 On any platform, if you have Node 8 installed with full-icu, you're good to go; just run npm scripts like `npm run test`.
+But you probably don't have that, so read on.

 ### OSX